Krebs Pigments and Chemical Company

 Krebs Pigments and Chemical Company was founded in 1902 by Henrik J. Krebs and was a manufacturer of lithopone and titanium dioxide.
+Following Krebs death it would be purchased by DuPont and eventually liquidated simply becoming a part of DuPont.

 History

 The company was founded in 1902 by Henrik J. Krebs in Newport, Delaware.
 After the death of Krebs in 1929 the company was purchased by DuPont.

-In 1931 DuPont formed a joint venture with Commercial Pigments Corporation to scale up titanium dioxide production for use as a white pigment, to compete against National Lead.
+In 1931, DuPont formed a joint venture with Commercial Pigments Corporation to scale up titanium dioxide production for use as a white pigment, to compete against National Lead.
 The joint venture was named the Krebs Pigment and Color Corporation.

-By 1933 National Lead and DuPont ended their patent litigation and cross licensed their patents and synthetic routes.
+By 1933, National Lead and DuPont ended their patent litigation and cross-licensed their patents and synthetic routes.
 In 1934, DuPont purchased the Commercial Pigments Corporation's 30 percent stake in the company for $7,420,000.
 In 1935 Phelps was named the assistant general manager.
-It then became a wholly owned subsidiary of DuPont.
+It then became a wholly-owned subsidiary of DuPont.
 DuPont then called it the "Krebs Pigments Department" and by 1942 it became just the "Pigments Department".
-DuPont then liquidated all Krebs Pigment and Color Corporation's assets and transferred them to the DuPont Company.
+DuPont then liquidated all of Krebs Pigment and Color Corporation's assets and transferred them to the DuPont Company.